newrelic/nrjmx/DEVELOP_V2.md

 ![](./docs/img/IDE_Java_Debug.png)

-Make sure you select the new remote configuration:
+Make sure you build the code with `make build` and select the new remote configuration:
 ![](./docs/img/IDE_Java_Debug2.png)

 From the Go IDE, choose a test from gojmx_test.go to run, make sure you uncomment the following line from the init